Walt Dated World

 Space Place: It carried cameras, film and accessories, candy, Florida T-shirts and sweatshirts.
 Disneyland had a restaurant with the same name near Space Mountain.

 Ursa's Major Minor Mart: Was located near the Skyway station.

-Lunching Pad: Served natural foods such as Yogurt and tofu soft-serve.
-It also offered sandwiches, salads, snacks and juices.
+Lunching Pad: One of the most popular items that it served in the 1970s was a natural tuna fish sandwich with alfalfa sprouts on organic bread wheat bread (later changed to pita bread.)
+Other items included cream cheese on honey date-nut bread and a fruit and vegetable salad.
+Desserts included frozen yogurt, coconut macaroons and carob brownies.
 At one point it was sponsored by Sun Giant.
 It later featured Disney Handwiches, fresh fruit and salad.
-This restaurant is now called the Lunching Pad at Rockettower Plaza with a different menu.
+This restaurant is now called the Lunching Pad at Rockettower Plaza and has a different menu.

 Space Bar: It offered specialty sandwiches, punch, desserts, and snacks.
 At one time it was sponsored by Wise Foods.

 Tomorrowland Terrace: You could get such snacks as an 80 cent Orbit Burger (hamburger), Moon Burger (cheeseburger) or a Space Dog (hot dog) here.
 Also available was a Gemini Burger with two beef patties, specialty sandwiches, salads, and Coca-Cola.
 The Terrace closed on September 26, 1994.
 It was remodeled into Cosmic Ray's Starlight Cafe and reopened on December 9, 1994.
 There was also a Tomorrowland Terrace at Disneyland (Later called Club Buzz) but it did not have indoor seating like Walt Disney World's Terrace.